clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/basic-usage.md

 that the profiled code is allocation-heavy.

-Recursive functions like the one you see above are notorious for being inconvenient to profile, but later we'll learn tricks to elucidate even convoluted recursive graphs.
+Recursive functions like the one you see above are notorious for being inconvenient to profile, but later we'll learn tricks to elucidate even the most convoluted recursive graphs.

 ### Functions and options